-Depending on your eligibility and the state in which you live, you may qualify for a line of credit up to $4,500 from NetCredit.
+Depending on your eligibility and the state in which you live, you may qualify for a NetCredit line of credit up to $4,500.

 - Credit card cash advances involve taking out a short-term loan using the available balance on a credit card.
 Credit card cash advances may be charged higher interest rates or fees than normal purchases, which can make them very costly.
 You can typically request a credit card cash advance at an ATM or by using a convenience check.

 - Bank overdrafts are an option on many debit cards and checking accounts.
 While not a formal loan, a bank overdraft allows customers to cover a purchase or withdraw cash when they have insufficient funds.
 On average, bank overdrafts cost at least $25 per transaction, making them one of the most expensive types of emergency funding.

 - A payday loan is a short-term loan with a small principal balance that is usually repaid upon a borrower’s next pay date.
 They are designed to help borrowers cover more urgent expenses such as back-to-school costs, auto repairs and rent.